My Experiences with Brain Gym ® – Minaz Ajani (from India)

 In the start of 2012, I had the good fortune of attending a Brain Gym ® 101 class in Toronto, Canada under Sher Smith (www.realizingyourpotential.ca) She is a Brain Gym® faculty for Canada.
-Brain Gym® 101 is the core introductory course from Breakthroughs International.
+Brain Gym® 101 is the core introductory course of the Brain Gym program.
 This program and its unique movements and processes were developed by Dr. Dennison over more than three decades, through extensive research in areas that include education, psychology, neural and muscular functions.

 I still remember the day a couple of months ago when I got a call from a parent.
 She said, “My son’s teacher called and said that your Ajay is now giving eye contact, his eyes are tracking me all around the classroom, whatever you are doing, please continue doing it, its helping him.
 He is also more attentive in class for a longer period of time now.
 And I have only been doing PACE with him three times a day since the last 15 days”